 The pension obligations arising under the Group's defined benefit pension scheme are measured at discounted present value.
 The scheme assets are measured at fair value, except annuities which are valued to match the liability or benefit value.
 The operating and financing costs of the scheme are recognised separately in the income statement.
 Service costs are spread using the projected unit credit method.
 Past service costs are recognised immediately in the income statement in the period in which they are identified.
-Net financing costs are recognised in the period in which they arise, calculated with reference to the discount rate, and are included in finance income or expense on a net basis.
+Net financing costs are recognised with reference to the discount rate, and are included in finance income or expense on a net basis.
 Remeasurement gains and losses arising from either experience differing from previous actuarial assumptions, or changes to those assumptions, are recognised immediately in other comprehensive income.